Rates, discounts and monetary transactions

 40

-(per settlement note and regardless of the number of payments to be made by us)
+(per statement of account and regardless of the number of payments to be made by us)

 Interpreter and translation

-In the sole discretion of the notary, a party does not understand Dutch or does not understand it sufficiently and an interpreter/translator is required
+In the sole discretion of the notary, a party understands no or insufficient Dutch and an interpreter/translator is required.

 Party concerned